Psychological therapies with children, young people, and families (M34)

 Diploma (PgDip).
 Please note that students will only be qualified as a child and adolescent psychodynamic psychotherapist if they complete the full two years, along with all the required clinical work.

-The course will offer a range of supervision and forums for case presentation in which you will develop a number of specialist areas of therapeutic understanding and practice.
-It will also equip you academically and professionally for a role that has become increasingly needed in the CAMHS and public sector child and adolescent workforce, as well as deliver counselling in schools and other settings.
+This course will equip you academically and professionally for a role that has become increasingly needed in the public sector child and adolescent workforce, child and adolescent mental health service sector, schools and other settings.

 What our students say: